learning-zone/java-basics/multithreading-questions.md

 Value for Thread After increment Thread-1 1
 Value for Thread at last Thread-1 0
 ```

-#### Q. What is the difference between ScheduledExecutorService and ExecutorService interface?
 #### Q. What is Lock interface in Java Concurrency API?
 What are it’s benefits over synchronization?
 #### Q. What are Concurrent Collection Classes?
 #### Q. What is the difference between the Runnable and Callable interfaces?